-Do Not Call List – Place yourself on the National Do Not Call Registry, which gives you a choice about whether to receive telemarketing calls and how to report unwanted calls.
+Place yourself on the National Do Not Call Registry, which gives you a choice about whether to receive telemarketing calls and how to report unwanted calls.

-Sense of Urgency – Resist the pressure to act immediately because scammers often use this as a tactic to lure victims to spring into action.
+Resist the pressure to act immediately because scammers often use this as a tactic to lure victims to spring into action.
 It is best to call a family member, or even the police, if you feel as if you or your life is in danger.

-Beware of Technology – Technology such as email and social media help seniors stay in contact with loved ones, but it is also how you can be attacked.
+Technology such as email and social media help seniors stay in contact with loved ones, but it is also how you can be attacked.
 Be sure all malware software is up to date for computer viruses, make sure your passwords are secure and encrypted, and be wary of distant or estranged relatives and friends who appear suddenly.

-Personal Questions – Never share personally identifiable information such as bank account numbers, social security numbers, security questions or passwords with anyone except your care manager or power of attorney.
+Never share personally identifiable information such as bank account numbers, social security numbers, security questions or passwords with anyone except your care manager or power of attorney.

-Monitor Your Money – Lastly, keep a close watch on all your bank accounts to keep an eye on any suspicious activity.
+Lastly, keep a close watch on all your bank accounts to keep an eye on any suspicious activity.
 You will also want to monitor your credit report for any new credit cards and loans that you did not authorize.